theworkingcentre/remote-help/README.md

 - People with access to the helper accounts can be trusted, because they get passwordless sudo access to usermod and chpasswd

+### Overview

+- The customer initiates a connection from his or her desktop computer.
+  This prompts the customer for a (numerical) password.
+- The technician SSHes into the SSH server.
+This unlocks a customer account and assigns a numerical password to this account.
+- The technician reads the numerical password to the customer.
+- The customer types in the numerical password, which creates an SSH tunnel to the SSH server. x11vnc tunnels through this SSH server, and sets a second numerical passcode to allow access to the session.
+- The technician now makes a second connection to the SSH server to connect to the customer VNC session.
+The technician is first prompted for the SSH account password, and then is prompted for the VNC password.
+- If the technician connects successfully, then the desktop is shared and usable by either user.
+- The customer has the ability to end the session at any time by pressing a big "Close Connection" button.
+- When the technician is done, he or she closes their first SSH session.
+  This locks the customer account again, so the customer cannot reconnect (without going through the process again).
+If for some reason the technician does not lock the account, then the account should auto lock in two days.

+It should be apparent that having a VNC session alone is not sufficient for this interaction to work.
+The technician has to interact with the customer in some other way (presumably by phone, although I guess some chat client would work as well).

 ### Weaknesses: